-Ken Jones, co-author of Heroes, Heavies and Sagebrush, provides info on Hazel: The real name of 'Arizona Slim' was George Hazel and he was born July 30, 1890 in Purcell, Oklahoma.
+Ken Jones, co-author of Heroes, Heavies and Sagebrush, had info on Hazel: The real name of 'Arizona Slim' was George Hazel and he was born July 30, 1890 in Purcell, Oklahoma.
 He died January 29, 1952 as a result of a skull fracture after falling off of a bicycle in Palm Springs, California.

 Above - Blackie Whiteford on the left and George Hazel on the right in FIGHTING BILL FARGO (1941), one of the Johnny Mack Brown oaters for Universal.
 At the time this was filmed, Hazel and Whiteford were both about fifty years old.